Post-Baccalaureate Diploma in Law Enforcement Studies

 If you are an international student interested contributing to society and advancing your career prospects in Canada in the fields of justice, law enforcement and security, then this program is for you.

 Study at a dynamic campus where public safety professionals train – including police officers, firefighters, paramedics, and emergency managers.
-Together with a cohort of no more than 20 students, get the personalized attention you need from instructors to help you succeed in the program.
+Together in a cohort of students, get the personalized attention you need from instructors to help you succeed in the program.

 This program provides a broad range of transferable and specialized skills in leadership, management and law enforcement grounded in a modern understanding of the Canadian justice system.